neverfap-deluxe/nfd-api/content/content_podcast/EP_17_focusing_on_life_post_addiction.md

   - Instead, it's a bit like saying am I fully recovered from hunger, or poverty.
 Instead, these are things that you work towards everyday *
   -

+- What is life?
+  - Life is purpose
+  - It's your drive to experience

 - With that said, I am fully recovered from porn addiction * (talk about skills)
   -